TopMarksDevelopment/Expression-Builder/README.md

 ### Complex expressions

-Complex expressions are handled basically by grouping up filter statements, like in the example below.
+Complex expressions are handled by grouping filter statements, like in the example below.

 _Here we are using the fluent API with property expressions on a filter class:_